USDA FoodKeeper – Cold Storage Guidelines

 Uni Sea Urchin has a long history as a delicacy in various cultures, particularly in Japan where it is known as 'uni.'
 It holds cultural significance in Japanese cuisine and is often featured in traditional dishes like sushi and sashimi.
 Uni Sea Urchin is considered a luxury ingredient and is prized for its rich, creamy flavor and unique texture.
 In some cultures, Uni Sea Urchin is believed to have aphrodisiac properties, adding to its mystique and allure.

 Uni Sea Urchin should not be consumed if left at room temperature for 2 hours, as seafood is high risk for bacterial growth.
-To prevent foodborne illness, discard Uni Sea Urchin that has been unrefrigerated for more than 1 hour.
+To reduce the risk of foodborne illness, discard Uni Sea Urchin that has been unrefrigerated for more than 1 hour.

 Once opened, Uni Sea Urchin should be consumed within 24 hours for optimal safety and quality.
 After this time, it's best to discard any leftovers to avoid potential contamination and spoilage.